Websites in the AI Era: Stability, Security, and Maintenance

 Market Reality

-In over 90% of cases:
+In more than 90% of cases:

-• there is no dedicated server,
+• there is NO dedicated server,

-• hosting is chosen based on price,
+• hosting is chosen primarily based on price,

 • usually shared hosting,

-• with no active maintenance.
+• without active maintenance.

 This is the current market reality for most small and medium-sized businesses.